-The closure means that it is no longer possible to be burried here.
+The closure means that it is no longer possible to be buried here.
 There are two exceptions to this: 1) where a reservation has been made prior to closure (we only know of one of those) 2) in the “plot” of a family member where there is room.

 Closure also means that maintenance of the parts of the churchyard that were previously the responsibility of the PCC now falls to a local authority.
 This will happen from 1st April 2026